tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

    You can check to see if you have Git already installed by opening a terminal and typing `git --version`.

 	{: .tip}
-  It's easiest to install Git by <a href="https://desktop.github.com">installing GitHub Desktop</a>.
+  It might be easiest to install Git by <a href="https://desktop.github.com">installing GitHub Desktop</a>.
 Installing GitHub Desktop will include all the Git software as well.
+However, I recommend using the command line rather than the GUI tool.

 	If you're installing the Windows version of GitHub Desktop, after you install GitHub, you'll get a special GitHub Shell shortcut that you can use to work on the command line.
 You should use that special GitHub Shell rather than the usual command line prompt.